Beaconsys/Beacon/README.md

 3. Deploy web server on the dedicated visualization node

 ## iii.
 Configuration
+Below will show how to configure Beacon's sotrage server after we install Elasticsearch, redis, logstash successfully.

 Collect messages from monitoring programs
 ```
   input {